jsunecha/jsunecha/README.md

-Hi there 👋
+## Hi there 👋, I'm Jatin Unecha

-I'm Jatin Unecha, a Software Engineer with a strong passion for developing microservices and RESTful web services.
+Software Engineer with 2 years of experience developing microservices and RESTful web services.

 I have hands-on experience working with a variety of programming languages including Java, Python, Golang, and C++.
 My skill set extends to databases such as Cassandra, MySQL, Oracle, Microsoft SQL Server, MongoDB, Postgres, Aerospike, and BigQuery.
 Additionally, I am proficient in web technologies like JavaScript, Web Services (REST), React.js, Vue.js, PHP, Angular, HTML, and CSS.
 I also have experience with tools and platforms like Linux, Apache Spark, Hadoop, SparkSQL, Kafka, Docker, Kubernetes, AWS, Azure, GCP, Git, Airflow, ActiveMQ, and Maven.